xabierblanch/XBGRockfall/README.md

 How to cite:
 -----
-* I. Pending publication (PhD thesis)
+* Pending publication (PhD thesis)

-* II.
-Blanch, X.; Eltner, A.; Guinau, M.; Abellan, A. Multi-Epoch and Multi-Imagery (MEMI) Photogrammetric Workflow for Enhanced Change Detection Using Time-Lapse Cameras.
+* Blanch, X.; Eltner, A.; Guinau, M.; Abellan, A. Multi-Epoch and Multi-Imagery (MEMI) Photogrammetric Workflow for Enhanced Change Detection Using Time-Lapse Cameras.
 Remote Sens.
 2021, 13, 1460. https://doi.org/10.3390/rs13081460

 Images:
 -----